 If a Section 3 business submits a bid and requests a preference, the city/county must give priority to the greatest extent possible to the business.
-In this instance, the city/county should contact Kathleen Vaughn at (404) 679-0594 or kathleen.vaughn@dca.ga.gov for further guidance to ensure compliance with the federal Section 3 requirements.
+In this instance, the city/county should contact Brittney Hickom at (404) 679-1597 or Brittney.Hickom@dca.ga.gov for further guidance.